Top 10 Best Places to Visit in Africa

 Excursion onto The Pans to Experience the True Magnitude of The Salt Pans

-Braai (Barbecue) Whilst Drinking a G and T
+Braai (Barbecue) and Enjoy a Sunset Whilst Drinking a G and T

 Perfect Panoramic Photo Opportunity at Sunset & Sunrise